 Allowance for funds used during construction is calculated according to the FERC pronouncements for the imputed cost of equity and borrowed funds.
 Allowance for funds used during construction, a non-cash item, is reflected as an increase to net Other Income and a reduction to Interest Expense in the Consolidated Statements of Income and as an increase to Construction Work in Progress in the Consolidated Balance Sheets.
-Allowance for funds used during construction rates, compounded semi-annually, were 8.1 percent, 6.9 percent and 8.3 percent for the years ended December 31, 2015, 2014 and 2013, respectively.
-The increase in the allowance for funds used during construction rates in 2015 was primarily due to short-term debt not being used to finance construction projects, which caused the equity portion of allowance for funds used during construction to increase.
+Allowance for funds used during construction rates, compounded semi-annually, were 8.2 percent, 8.1 percent and 6.9 percent for the years ended December 31, 2016, 2015 and 2014, respectively.
+The increase in the allowance for funds used during construction rates in 2016 was primarily due to short-term debt being used to finance construction projects, which caused the debt portion of allowance for funds used during construction to increase.